why990124/Multispectral-FCOS/README.md

 ```python
 kaist_eval.py
 ```
 eval_batch_size = 8, if this is modified, the evaluation results are different, which may be caused by Batch Normalization.
+This is a bug in original [code](https://github.com/zhenghao977/FCOS-PyTorch-37.2AP)

 Meanwhile, parameter "Shuffle" in generator must be "False", otherwise,the results will vary every time